curl/everything-curl/cmdline/urls/options.md

 without corresponding output instructions will then instead be sent to stdout.

-Using the `--remote-name-all` flag will automatically make curl act as if `-O` was used for all given URLs that don't have any output option.
+Using the `--remote-name-all` flag will automatically make curl act as if `-O` was used for all given URLs that do not have any output option.

 ## Separate options per URL